 Did you perform those two services separately and independently of one another?

 Okay, so you’re dealing with an edit pair.
 But what if—for whatever reason—you actually didn’t perform those services together?
 That’s where modifier 59 comes into the picture.
-Basically, when you append modifier 59 to one of the CPT codes in an edit pair, it signals to the payer that you provided both services in the pair separately and independently of one another—meaning that you also should receive separate payment for each procedure.
+Basically, when you append modifier 59 to one of the CPT codes in an edit pair, it signals to the payer that you provided both services in the pair separately and independently of one another—meaning that you also should receive separate payments for each procedure.

 Does your documentation support your assertion that you performed the two services separately and independently of one another?